Home Compare APTV vs FR.PA

 Valuation

-Both look solid on valuation, though Valeo SE still holds the stronger peer position.
+Both rank well on valuation, but Valeo SE still holds a clear edge.

 Growth — Dominant Gap